Blog

 The Science Behind Plastic Waste Turn into Carbon Materials:

-Plastic waste is one of the biggest environmental issues at this time.
+Plastic waste is one of the most significant environmental issues of our time.
 Every year, millions of tons of plastic end up in landfills, oceans & ecosystems. where it takes hundreds of years to decompose.
-At the same time, another issue is rising carbon dioxide (CO₂) levels are fueling climate change & which is causing global temperatures to rise and putting our planet at risk.
+At the same time, another issue is that rising carbon dioxide (CO₂) levels are fueling climate change & which is causing global temperatures to rise and putting our planet at risk.
+Scientists at the University of Copenhagen have made an incredible discovery by focusing on PET plastic, which is commonly used in bottles and packaging..
+They transformed it into a new material called BAETA, which works like a sponge, capturing CO₂ from the air and industrial emissions.

 CO₂ capture refers to the process of capturing carbon dioxide from the air or industrial emissions before it can be released into the atmosphere.
 This is crucial because CO₂ is one of the primary greenhouse gases responsible for global warming.
 The Earth’s temperature rises and its climate changes when too much CO₂ builds up in the atmosphere, as it retains heat.